THE EBRE LANGUAGE –

 Paragraphs.
 In Ebre, sentences are strung together into paragraphs, exactly as in English.
-However, the indentation for a paragraph occurs on the right side of the paper, not on the left side, as it does in English.

 EBRE AND THE 7 SYSTEM

-The 21 letters of the Ebre language correlate exactly with the 21 energy centers that are on every living being.
+The 21 letters of the Ebre language correlate with the first 21 energy centers that are on every living being.
 This makes Ebre simpler to understand and powerful in its effects on the body.

 III.
 THE FIRST SEVEN LETTERS